Kirk-Esterline/NASA-API-Projects/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Currently this program is not running live, and will only work locally.
+This program is now running live here: https://mars-art.netlify.app/

 Instructions for how to run the program locally are included further down in this document.

 ### Prerequisites